 Even if you aren’t traveling very far, adding an overnight component to your retreat can make all the difference.
-Whether you choose a luxurious glamping destination in Paso Robles, or a farm and recording studio in the Catskills, this is an exciting company retreat idea that can provide your team with a laid-back summer camp experience without sacrificing any comforts.
+Whether you choose a luxurious glamping destination on the Russian River, or a farm and recording studio in the Catskills, this is an exciting company retreat idea that can provide your team with a laid-back summer camp experience without sacrificing any comforts.

 5. Attend a conference